DjangoForAll/Django-Course/Level_6/2_Class_based_views/Script/Readme.md

 lets change our html template to accept the template variable `object_list` and now we have a generic view that can be used to list all the tasks.

-In our generic class, we have an attribute called model, Django by default tries to get all the objcets from that model and pass them to the template.
+In our generic class, we have an attribute called model, Django by default tries to get all the objects from that model and pass them to the template.

 We can edit that behaviour by passing in a queryset instead of a model